 There is no specific timeline for TATE Program budgets.
 However, the U has very specific timelines for creating Faculty-led Program budgets.
 We will contact you several months in advance to develop your budget.
-Timelines are based on the Program application deadline and the withdrawal penalty policy.
+Timelines are based on the Program application deadline and the Withdrawal &Dismissal Penalty Policy.
 Budget timelines and withdrawal penalties are determined by Learning Abroad.
 You will need to finalize your Program price at least 14 days before the 50% financial penalty kicks in.
 Learning Abroad will update the online Budget Sheet and provide a final billing statement to committed students based on the final budget.

 Departments have the option of subsidizing Learning Abroad Programs.
 Subsidies are divided among all students participating in the Program or can used to offset a shared program cost.
 Subsidies cannot be directed to a specific student.
 To include a subsidy in your Program budget, please provide Learning Abroad with a written statement from your department verifying the amount of funding for the subsidy.
 The subsidy amount will be requested by Learning Abroad before departure and can be sent via Journal Entry or campus order.

 Some departments also choose to provide scholarships for students learning abroad.
 Learning Abroad does not disburse other department’s funds.
 Scholarships need to be coordinated and disbursed through the University Scholarships Office.
 Additionally, Program funds cannot be given to a student as a scholarship.
 For information about the available Office for Global Engagement Scholarships, see the information on our website.